 The first thing you will need to start email marketing campaigns will be an email list.
 There are a few ways to build one and combining them will be your best bet.
 You can offer your fans a lead magnet – something in return for signing up.
 A good lead magnet to use for a musician or band would be an exclusive recording, sheet music for your songs, studio outtakes, a sample of an upcoming single, unreleased album art, or even a quiz on your website where the fans will give you their email in exchange for the results.

 You can promote your mailing list like a product, and even use the magic of paid ads and social media to gain newsletter subscribers.
 See our guide to Building an Email List from Scratch to learn how you can grow your list in 9 easy steps.

 The form is a bit longer, but filling out the fields with your location is optional.
-The form’s copy even states the purpose of collecting data with the subscriber’s location – to receive location specific announcements.
-There’s also a consent field which reassures subscribers they can easily unsubscribe at any time.
+The form’s copy even states the purpose of collecting data with the subscriber’s location – to receive location-specific announcements.
+There’s also a consent field that reassures subscribers they can easily unsubscribe at any time.

-If you offer any extra content that can be gated (requires signing up), promote it in posts on Twitter and Facebook.
+If you offer any extra content that can be gated (requires signing up), promote it in posts on X (formerly Twitter) and Facebook.

-Add CTAs (call-to-actions) like “Sign up” where you can – in your YouTube video’s descriptions, Instagram bio, etc. Link them to your website or landing page with an email singup form.
+Add CTAs (calls-to-action) like “Sign up” where you can – in your YouTube video’s descriptions, Instagram bio, TikTok bio, etc. Link them to your website or landing page with an email signup form.
 You can use an incentive like “sign up to get my sheet music” or “sign up to get a discount code”.

 2. Prepare your emails